DataHub software used for connectivity and integration on $10 billion project

-As part of this project, water resource engineers at the Charles J. Des Baillets plant’s head office were recently given the job of integrating the production data from all of the city’s seven pumping stations.
+As part of this project, water resource engineers at the Charles J. Des Baillets plant’s head office were given the job of integrating the production data from all of the city’s seven pumping stations.
 Their task was to provide a reliable and secure way to bring key data from those satellite plants into a central control location for storage and analysis.

 The data collection and redistribution architecture that the project planners had in mind was quite complex.
 Primarily, they needed to collect data from all of the remote stations in a highly secure way, and log it at their central control location.
 Neither the central client nor anyone else should be able to write back to the OPC servers.
 They also needed to send the collected data to a third location for the company’s IT staff, and bridge to other OPC servers there.
 In addition, each pumping station needed to receive some of the data collected from the other pumping stations.
 And finally, some of the pumping stations were running fully redundant SCADA systems, so they needed redundancy built into the system at those locations.

 “We started by connecting the Pierrefonds plant and the central location in Atwater for logging the data, with a second tunnel to the IT office for analytical use of the data,” said the project manager.
 “We had a few initial issues related to configuration and network addresses, and Cogent’s quick response was very helpful to resolve them.
-After this first experience with the DataHub, we were very enthusiastic to apply this solution to the rest of the plants in Montreal.”
+After this first experience with DataHub software, we were very enthusiastic to apply this solution to the rest of the plants in Montreal.”

-With data logging and secure tunneling in place, the next feature to implement was redundancy.
+With data logging and secure tunnel/mirroring in place, the next feature to implement was redundancy.
 Several locations had completely redundant SCADA systems, each with its own OPC server.
-With help from Cogent, the team was able to establish a connection to the redundant OPC servers such that if one server failed for any reason, the DataHub would start receiving data from the second OPC server.
+With help from Cogent, the team was able to establish a connection to the redundant OPC servers such that if one server failed for any reason, the DataHub instance would start receiving data from the second OPC server.